 Jenna Clake is studying for a PhD in Creative Writing at the University of Birmingham.
 Her debut collection, Fortune Cookie, is published by Eyewear and was awarded the Melita Hume Prize.
 Her poetry has appeared in Oxford Poetry, The Rialto, The Stinging Fly and more.

-3rd prize: William Griggs (There’s chaos in my cornflakes)
+3rd prize: William Gee (There’s chaos in my cornflakes)

 William grew up in Somerset and now lives in London, studying his MA in Creative Writing at Royal Holloway.
 He began writing contemporary poetry during his BA, after studying and becoming inspired by young British and American poets.
 His dark, sardonic tone addresses themes of isolation, vulnerability and self-identity.